sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/SDLC Principles.md

 ## Defense In Depth
 ---
-- Layering of security controls is more effective and secure than relying on a single control ^526bd3
+- Layering of [[Security Controls]] is more effective and secure than relying on a single control ^526bd3

 ## Never Trust User Input
 ---